PenguinRage/Technical_Test/q2/README.md

 **Results**

-Noticed mem usage was high looked for the source of high usage and determined it to be a python script.
+Noticed mem usage was high, looked for the source of high usage and determined it to be a python script.
 Furthermore from the python script I determined the location of the hidden folder containing the location of the test programs.

 ![htop results](./evidence/htop.png)